rbowen/presentations/raising_bar_presentations/slides.md

 1 Know what your talk is about

-Yes, that sounds obvious, but most presentations leave you wondering what they were trying to communication.
+Yes, that sounds obvious, but many presentations leave you wondering what they were trying to communicate.

 If someone missed your talk, what would you tell them it's about?
 Does that take more than 3 sentences?
 If you cannot explain it, then maybe